SLES in the News

 With temperatures rising and summer vacation fast approaching, you’d think the last thing that a kid would want to talk about is a longer school day and school year.

-During a classroom visit Thursday at South Loop Elementary School, 1212 S. Plymouth Court, a first-grader asked Mayor Rahm Emanuel about his push for both, as if he just can’t wait to spend more time in school.
+During a classroom visit Thursday at Elementary School, 1212 S. Plymouth Court, a first-grader asked Mayor Rahm Emanuel about his push for both, as if he just can’t wait to spend more time in school.
 “We can have more artistic programs — painting or dance or things like that.
 Is that a thumbs-up, too?”

-South Loop School hosts announcement of CPS cuts
+School School hosts announcement of CPS cuts

 By Ben Meyerson, CHICAGO JOURNAL, JUNE 1, 2011